Skip to content

 AI Editor Rules

-Works for Cursor and Windsurf
+Works for Cursor and Windsurf.

-Foundational Prompt
+Foundational Prompt Inception

-Step 1: Let it write naturally.
+Step 1: Let it think and write freely (in Markdown, as usual)

 You are an expert AI prompt engineer.
 I plan to use Claude Sonnet 3.7 API for coding with the Cursor editor.